Email Deliverability Hub

 Category Overview

-Email deliverability is the discipline of ensuring your emails reach the inbox.
-The tools in this cluster don't send emails.
-They improve the conditions under which your sending platform operates: cleaner lists, stronger sender reputation, verified authentication records, and advance warning when something is degrading.
-Every team running outbound email needs at least two of the four tool types: verification before sending and warmup before launching new domains.
+These tools don't send emails.
+They improve the conditions under which your sending platform operates: cleaner lists, stronger sender reputation, verified authentication records, advance warning when something degrades.
+Every team running outbound needs at least two: verification before sending and warmup before launching new domains.

-Configure SPF, DKIM, and DMARC on every sending domain first.
-Then warm up each mailbox for 3 to 4 weeks.
-Verify your contact list with a dedicated tool before import.
-Run a placement test on a sample email before the first sequence launches.
-Every step skipped adds compounding risk.
+Configure SPF, DKIM, and DMARC first.
+Warm up each mailbox 3 to 4 weeks.
+Verify your contact list.
+Run a placement test before the first send.
 The Email Deliverability Checklist covers each step with pass/fail criteria.

 Where to Start